hyosung11/Launch-School/Courses/journal.md

 06:40 I liked reading the code discussion of the OO TTT game.
 Interesting stuff to think about.
 What will I do to learn in public?
 What about a daily TIL (Today I Learned) in the Launch School Slack channel to start?

 07:30 I'm working on the TTT Bonus Features by walking through the curriculum.
 I'm ready to take a break, make some coffee, hug Sohee and think about Learning in Public.

+08:52 Did some reading of the Daily Laws and of The Coding Career Handbook.
+Now getting ready for study session with Laurent.